 Language courses only allow a maximum number of 20 participants.
 Rejected students can usually register for a parallel-group with fewer participants.
 Sometimes, the Registrar Services reassigns students to other small groups of the same course, so please check carefully before registering again.

-Language courses are open to faculty and staff of Jacobs University, who are asked to attend a placement test – just like all other participants in language courses.
+Language courses are open to faculty and staff of Constructor University, who are asked to attend a placement test – just like all other participants in language courses.
 Based on the placement test result, staff and faculty members need to register with the Registrar Services for a specific language course.
 Only very few places are available for faculty/staff members, and only once students who need to take language courses for credits have received a spot.

 Placement test results are valid for two semesters, i.e., for one academic year.
 In other words, if students attend the placement test in Fall, they can join the language program either in the same semester or in the Spring semester.